karlward/Filter/README.md

 At this time, only integer and long inputs are supported.
 Future work will provide functions for other numeric types (e.g. float, double).

+Until we reach a 1.x release, consider the API subject to change-- potentially a lot of change.

 - See the file CREDITS for info on authors and sources.
 - See the file COPYING for info on software licensing.
 - Code available at https://github.com/karlward/Filter